Styner2023/Voice_of_Power/README.md

 # Voice of Power

-Here's a comprehensive GitHub README template for your "Voice of Power" project:

-# Voice of Power

 Voice of Power is a web application that allows users to upload PDF books and have them read aloud using Text-to-Speech (TTS) technology.
 The application supports multiple languages, various voices, and two reading speeds.
 It is designed to be accessible 24/7, hosted for free, and aims to help individuals, including the formerly incarcerated, to have their stories read aloud.

 ## Table of Contents